exploratory-io/book/ml/timeseries_clustering.md

   * Category Column - A categorical (character or factor) column.
 The categories specified here are clustered into groups.
   * Date/Time Column - A Date or POSIXct column to indicate when the observations took place.
-  * Value Column - A column that stores observed values.
+  * Value Column (Optional) - A column that stores observed values.
 Values for multiple rows for one date/time for a category are internally aggregated into one value by the specified aggregation function to form a time series for the category to be clustered.
+If not specified, the number of rows for each date/time is used as the time series to cluster.
   * Other Columns to Keep (Optional) - Other columns for values to keep in the output data.
 Values for multiple rows for one date/time for a category are internally aggregated into one value by the specified aggregation function, to be put together in the output.

 # Parameters